 Visit your local election office Monday through Friday between the hours of 8 a.m. and 5 p.m. and complete a registration form.

-Download a registration form here, print, complete and return to your county election office by October 26, 2020 for the November 3, General Election as noted above OR
+Download a registration form here, print, complete and return to your county election office.

 Fill out a registration form when you apply or renew your driver’s license or State of Montana ID at the Department of Motor Vehicle office.